neondatabase/website/next/content/docs/guides/vercel.md

 ## Troubleshooting connection issues

 (Need to verify.
-May be complete fiction.)
+This may be complete fiction.)

 If you encountered a connection error while adding the integration, you may need to remove existing environment variable settings in your Vercel project settings.
 The Neon integration sets the following environment variables.